Open-Science-Student-Support-Group/osssg-website/documents/posts/new-post-workflow/index.md

 If you deleted your forked repository, then simply repeat the steps in this guide all over again starting from the [Clone the website repository](#clone-the-website-repository) section.

-If you kept your forked repository and just deleted the branch you made in it, first [Fetch the upstream changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) from the `main` branch of our website's repository, then repeat the steps in this guide starting from the [workflow](#the-workflow) section.
+If you kept your forked repository and just deleted the branch you made in it, first [Fetch the upstream changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) from the `main` branch of our website's repository, Pull those changes to your computer using GitHub Desktop or RStudio or VS Code's built-in Git tools, then repeat the steps in this guide starting from the [workflow](#the-workflow) section.

 ## Resources